michel1991/ocp-java-11/internationalization/md/README.md

 used in different formats for different countries.
 Class and variable names, along with lambda expressions, are internal to the application, so there is no need to translate them for users.

+#### When localizing an application, which type of data varies in presentation depending on locale?
+* A. Currencies
+* B. Dates
+* C. Both
+* D. Neither

+Currencies vary in presentation by locale.
+For example, 9,000 and 9.000 both represent nine thousand, depending on the locale.
+Similarly, for dates, 01-02-2022and 02-01-2022 represent January 2, 2022, or February 1, 2020, depending on the locale.
+This makes option C the answer.